 How to Protect Hearing

-1. Wear protective gear: there are several types of protective wear that reduce the amount of sound our ears absorb.
+• Wear protective gear: several types of protective wear minimize the amount of sound our ears absorb.
 A few examples are earplugs, earmuffs, and headphones.

-2. Noise-cancellation headphones: headphones are such a common way kids listen to music, watch shows, audiobooks, etc. Noise-cancellation headphones significantly reduce background noise so that the volume on the headphones does not have to be constantly turned up but can maintain a normal volume.
+• Noise-cancellation headphones: headphones are a common way kids listen to music, watch shows, audiobooks, etc. Noise-cancellation headphones significantly reduce background noise so that the volume on the headphones does not have to be constantly turned up but can maintain a normal volume.

-3. Take listening breaks: our ears need to rest!
-So, if kids have been wearing headphones all day or are around lots of noise, it’s important to take breaks.
+• Take listening breaks: our ears need to rest!
+So, if kids have been wearing headphones all day or are around lots of noise, it’s essential to take breaks.

-4. Reduce exposure by turning down the volume on electronic devices, avoiding places or routes that are extremely noisy, etc.
+• Reduce exposure by reducing the volume on electronic devices, avoiding places or routes that are extremely noisy, etc.

 Prevention Strategies